 Whether you play poker online or you prefer to play face-to-face, you may have played what you believed to be a highly valuable hand, only for things to end in disaster.
 Yes, there are certain hands in poker that are undoubtedly stronger than others in the poker hand rankings, regardless of whether you’re playing in a tournament or in a cash game.
 However, you may be surprised to discover that some of these hands are overvalued, overplayed, or both.

-Learn more about these Texas Hold’em hands and how to avoid falling victim to them.
+Learn more about these most overplayed poker hands and how to avoid falling victim to them.

 1. Ace-King

 Wait a minute.
 Ace-king (A-K)?
-Isn’t this considered a strong hand?
+Isn’t this considered one of the top starting hands in poker?

-Yes, it is, but late poker pro Gavin Smith felt it was an overplayed hand.
+Yes, it is, but late poker pro Gavin Smith felt it was one of the most overplayed hands in cash games and tournaments alike.
 In an interview with the SunSentinel in the article “Commonly Overplayed Ace-King Can Be Trouble,” Smith described a game that he played at the World Poker Tour Championship at the Bellagio in 2009.
 Unfortunately for him, the A-K didn’t pay off how he hoped it would.

 “I think it’s a badly overplayed hand,” Smith said.
 “If either of them had re-raised me preflop, I would’ve dumped it.
 It wasn’t like I was going crazy with the hand.
 I just chose to play it that way in that spot.
 I think people could increase their overall expected value with A-K if they were to really slow down the way they play it.”